thomX75/nixos-modules/XnViewMP/README.md

       ...
     ];
 ```
+Now rebuild your system: ```sudo nixos-rebuild switch```

 How to update:
-When new update arrives you need run nix-prefetch-url to get sha of file to update the module:
+When a new update arrives, you need to run nix-prefetch-url to get the SHA of the file to update the module:

 ```
 nix-prefetch-url https://download.xnview.com/XnView_MP.glibc2.17-x86_64.AppImage
 ```
-Then update section of module with current version and SHA:
+Then update the section of the module with the current version number and SHA:

 ```
   # Set Version and SHA
   xnviewVersion = "1.6.5";
   xnviewSHA = "1vkmrwm6sscflxlalk73kwbpg7xf2cr9ay7dznm82w63b7wrfwd7";
 ```

+And rebuild your system: ```sudo nixos-rebuild switch```